SigNoz/signoz.io/docs/tutorial/traefik-observablity.md

 <Tabs>
 <TabItem value="signoz-cloud" label="SigNoz Cloud" default>

-In this section, we will see how to export Traefik metrics and traces to SigNoz.
+In this section, we will see how to export Traefik metrics and traces to SigNoz Cloud.

 For metrics, we will have to set the following CLI flags in Traefik: